ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Oleg: Back home, your story Russian Intelligence tells to scare.
 They say you're one name for many people.
 Special Operations team.
 They think one person cannot make so much problems.
 >
 > Michael: Nope.
 Just me.
-> - George Tasudis as Oleg and Jeffrey Donovan as Michael from Broadcast TV's _Burn Notice_
+> - George Tasudis as Oleg and Jeffrey Donovan as Michael from Cable TV's _Burn Notice_

 > "Phillip Cowan : [Over the phone]  You want to tell me what the head of the Libyan secret police is doing sending me a fruit basket?
 I've got the FBI on my front lawn!" - Richard Schiff as Phillip Cowan